c3lang/c3-web/src/content/blogs/c3_0_7_7_vector_abi_riscv_improvements.md

 ## Small but important changes

-Aliases which alias `@local` variables must also be `@local`. `@extern` is renamed `@cname` as it was frequently misunderstood.
+Aliases that refer to `@local` variables must themselves have local visibility. `@extern` is renamed `@cname` as it was frequently misunderstood.
 Generic inference now works better in initializers.
 For slices with the `..` syntax, it's now possible to have the end index be one less than the starting index, so that zero size slices can be expressed with the `..` syntax as well.

 ## Cross-Platform and Architecture Support Expansion
 This release significantly strengthens C3C's cross-platform capabilities, particularly for RISC-V architecture support.
 It's now possible to set individual CPU features using `--cpu-flags`, e.g. `--cpu-flags +avx,-sse`.
-For RISC-V, `--riscv-cpu` has been added, as well as renaming the RISC-V abi flag the more correct `--riscv-abi`.
+For RISC-V, `--riscv-cpu` has been added, as well as renaming the RISC-V abi flag to the more correct `--riscv-abi`.

 ## Stdlib changes
 The sorting macros accidentally only took non-slices by value, which would work in some cases but not in others.
 This has been fixed, but might mean that some code needs to update as well.
-TcpSocketPair to create a bidirectional local socket pair was added to the tcp module, and on Windows, using sockets should implicitly initialize the underlying socket subsystem.
+TcpSocketPair was added to the tcp module to create a bidirectional local socket pair, and using sockets on Windows should now implicitly initialize the underlying socket subsystem.

 ## Fixes
 0.7.7 has only about 11 fixes, which reflects the relatively few bugs encountered in the 0.7.7 cycle.
 There are outstanding bugs on the inline asm, which has a significant update planned.
 The most important fix is patching a regression for MacOS which prevented backtrace printing.